hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 Segments allow you to create partitions for different users and apply various rules to different areas of the platform.
 Segments offer you an extra dimension of flexibility for customizing player experience and behavior.

-## Examples
+## Segmentation Use Cases

-Here's two example use cases where Segmentation comes in very useful:
+Here's two use cases where Segmentation comes in very useful:

 *1.* Let's suppose I have an international blockbuster game with players connecting from different parts of the World.
 In order to offer a more personalized experience for my players, I might want to segment players by region or country.
 I can create a Segment based on country, with Segment Values of the countries my players are situated in.
 When added to such a Segment, the players will receive a different experience.
-For example, each Segment Value (country in this case) could have assign values for:
+For example, each Segment Value (country in this case) could have its own values assigned for:
 * Virtual Goods.
 * The awards players receive upon obtaining an Achievement.
 * The rates of 6 currencies that spread across their game.